staticmatic/staticmatic/README.markdown

     staticmatic build <directory>

-All of the pages are parsed and wrapped up in application.haml and put into the site directory.
+All of the pages are parsed and wrapped up in default.haml and put into the site directory.

 ## Templates